trustedanalytics/scoring-engine/README.md

 >This may take a minute or two.

-When done, you can see your scoring engine listed the **Applications** page.
+When done, you can see your scoring engine listed on the **Applications** page.